kredibel-id/VisionSample-Android/README.md

 ```
 Check <a target="_blank" href="https://repo.repsy.io/mvn/kredibel/vision/io/kredibel/vision/">latest version</a>.
 ### Access Token
-Please contact our sales team to get the token/api key.
+1. Please contact our sales team to get the token/api key.

-Add a meta tag named kredibel-apikey in the scope of the **`<application></application>`** on your AndroidManifest.xml.
+2. Add a meta tag named kredibel-apikey in the scope of the **`<application></application>`** on your AndroidManifest.xml.
-Example:
+Example :
 ```xml
 <meta-data
     android:name="kredibel-apikey"